markrebec/gisture/README.md

 gist.run!
 ```

+#### Multiple Files

+If your gist contains more than one file, you can provide the optional `filename` parameter to specify which file you'd like to run. **If you do not specify a `filename` argument, the first file in your gist will be chosen automatically.**

 ### Repositories & Files

 Gisture doesn't only run gists.
 It also allows you to one-off include/execute any file within a github repository the same way you can a gist.
 The syntax is similar, and all the same logic outlined below regarding callbacks, execution strategies, etc. applies to these files as well as gists.